-Pokemon TCG Standard Meta Tier List (September 2024) – Top Competitive Decks
+Pokemon TCG Meta Tier List (November 2024) – Top Competitive Decks

 The Pokemon Meta page is your best place for competitive Pokemon!
-Tables are updated as the meta changes, you’ll find top decks in the Stellar Crown meta.
+Tables are updated as the meta changes, you’ll find top decks in the Surging Sparks meta.

 Meta Decks